Texas R&D Tax Credits

 - 5% of the excess amount of QRETs in the current reporting period over the base amount (half of the average of the three preceding taxable years QRETs).
 If there are no qualified research expenses in one or more of the three preceding tax years, the credit equals 2.5% of all qualified research expenses incurred in the current year.

-- Depreciable tangible personal property that has a useful life of more than one year and is subject to depreciation under either generally accepted accounting principles (GAAP) or Internal Revenue Code Sections 167 or 168.
-For federal income tax purposes, a depreciation deduction is a reasonable allowance for the exhaustion, wear and tear, and, the obsolescence of certain business-related or income-producing property.
+- Depreciable tangible personal property is defined as: 1) property that has a useful life of more than one year and 2) is subject to depreciation under either generally accepted accounting principles (GAAP) or Internal Revenue Code Sections 167 or 168.
+For federal income tax purposes, a depreciation deduction is a reasonable allowance for the exhaustion, wear and tear, and, obsolescence of certain business-related or income-producing property.
 For the purpose of the sales tax exemption, the depreciable item must be directly used in qualified research activities (QRAs).

-- Registrants claiming the sales tax exemption must file an Annual Information Report ("AIR") with the Comptroller's office on or before March 31st each calendar year in which they claimed the sales tax exemption to avoid cancellation of the registration.
-The AIR allows registrants to renew their registration number and report required information about the amount of qualified research they performed in Texas; the number of employees engaged in research and development in Texas; and data regarding sales tax revenue.
+- Registrants claiming the sales tax exemption must file an Annual Information Report (AIR) with the Comptroller's office on or before March 31st each calendar year in which they claimed the sales tax exemption to avoid cancellation of the registration.
+The AIR allows registrants to renew their registration number and report required information about the amount of qualified research they performed in Texas, the number of employees engaged in research and development (R&D) in Texas, and data regarding sales tax revenue.

 - A retailer is not required to accept any sales tax exemption certificate.
 The purchaser can request a refund of the tax directly from the Comptroller if the retailer gives the purchaser Form 00-985, Assignment of Right to Refund.